Jurassic: Amphibians

 The diversity of temnospondyls had progressively declined through the Late Triassic, with only brachyopoids surviving into the Jurassic and beyond.
 Members of the family Brachyopidae are known from Jurassic deposits in Asia, while the chigutisaurid Siderops is known from the Early Jurassic of Australia.
 Modern lissamphibians began to diversify during the Jurassic.
 The Early Jurassic Prosalirus thought to represent the first frog relative with a morphology capable of hopping like living frogs.
 Morphologically recognisable stem-frogs like the South American Notobatrachus are known from the Middle Jurassic, with modern crown-group frogs like Enneabatrachus and Rhadinosteus appearing by the Late Jurassic.
 While the earliest salamander-line amphibians are known from the Triassic, crown group salamanders first appear during the Middle to Late Jurassic in Eurasia, alongside stem-group relatives.
 Many Jurassic stem-group salamanders, such as Marmorerpeton and Kokartus, are thought to have been neotenic.
 Early representatives of crown group salamanders include Chunerpeton, Pangerpeton and Linglongtriton from the Middle to Late Jurassic Yanliao Biota of China.
-These belong to the Cryptobranchoidea, which contains living Asiatic and giant salamanders.
+Some of these are suggested to belong to Cryptobranchoidea, which contains living Asiatic and giant salamanders.
 Beiyanerpeton, and Qinglongtriton from the same biota are thought to be early members of Salamandroidea, the group which contains all other living salamanders.
 Salamanders dispersed into North America by the end of the Jurassic, as evidenced by Iridotriton, found in the Late Jurassic Morrison Formation.
-The oldest undisputed stem-caecilian is the Early Jurassic Eocaecilia from Arizona.
-The fourth group of lissamphibians, the extinct albanerpetontids, first appeared in the Middle Jurassic, represented by Anoualerpeton priscus from the Bathonian of Britain, as well as indeterminate remains from equivalently aged sediments in France and the Anoual Formation of Morocco.
+The stem-caecilian Eocaecilia is known from the Early Jurassic of Arizona.
+The fourth group of lissamphibians, the extinct salamander-like albanerpetontids, first appeared in the Middle Jurassic, represented by Anoualerpeton priscus from the Bathonian of Britain, as well as indeterminate remains from equivalently aged sediments in France and the Anoual Formation of Morocco.